By Jackie Rosselli |

 Alboum is the departments hat manufacturer.

-Township of Cheltenham, Pennsylvania
+Township of Cheltenham, PD

 On Jan.
 16, 2006, the Cheltenham Township PD transitioned to a completely new, updated uniform, replacing the wash-and-wear polyester, dark and powder blue outfit worn since the early 1970s.
 The result is a high-quality outfit that is tailored to fit each officer.
 The navy blue uniform pant with royal blue sewn-in stripe is made of a 55/45 poly/wool blend and is offered in two weights: 13.5 ounce and 11 ounce.
 A second pant option a favorite of officers has a custom-made, user-friendly cargo pocket on each pant leg, replacing the stripe.
 The navy blue shirt is offered in the same two weights as the pants and features sewn-in zippers, reinforced buttons and military creases.